knt5/jpgis-convert/README.md

-# JPGIS GML converter
+# jpgis-convert

-A [JPGIS GML](http://fgd.gsi.go.jp/download/) to GeoJSON converter.
-(Only for type BldA = Peripheral lines of buildings)
+[JPGIS GML](http://fgd.gsi.go.jp/download/) to GeoJSON converter for [node](https://nodejs.org/).

+It works for BldA type JPGIS GML that is peripheral lines of buildings.

-This is NOT a XML parser.
+It's NOT a XML parser.

 ## Installation